 "Unnecessary killing and devastation should be prohibited if only on military grounds.
-It merely increases hostility and hampers the willingness to surrender."
-An example was World War II in the Pacific.
-After an early series of false surrenders and prisoner atrocities, Pacific island combat was marked by an unwillingness of either side to surrender, and a savagery of the worst kind by both sides resulted.
-On Iwo Jima, of 21,000-23,000
+It merely increases hostility and hampers the willingness to surrender."39 An example was World War II in the Pacific.
+After an early series of false surrenders and prisoner atrocities, Pacific island combat was marked by an unwillingness of either side to surrender, and a savagery of the worst kind by both sides resulted.40 Eugene Sledge, author of an iconic World War II memoir, With the Old Breed, wrote, "You became more callous. ...
+You developed an attitude of no mercy because they had no mercy on us.
+It was a no-quarter, savage kind of thing. ...
+I've seen guys shoot Japanese wounded when it really was not necessary It was so savage.
+We were savages."41 On Iwo Jima, of 21,000-23,000 Japanese combatants, 20,703 were killed.
+When the island was declared secure, only 212 Japanese surrendered42 - less than 2 percent - because Marines and soldiers fearing that they would be murdered or mistreated if they surrendered simply put surrender out of mind and fought on, thereby increasing casualties to both sides.
+After the 1943 battle for Tarawa, of the defending Japanese force of roughly 5,000 combatants,